 An advanced degree builds your expertise, strengthens and expands your leadership skills and lets you realize your personal and professional goals.
 With the right combination of credentials and experience, you’ll be in a position to contribute positively to the strategic, tactical and operating decisions of your organization.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your master's in management accounting at SNHU include:

 Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

-For graduates who pursue the Certified Management Accountant certification, the outlook is even rosier: According to the 2015 IMA Global Salary Survey, CMAs earn 61 percent more in median base salary and compensation globally than non-CMAs.
+The U.S. Bureau of Labor Statistics projects 10 percent employment growth for accountants through 2026, faster than the average for all occupations.* For graduates who pursue the Certified Management Accountant (CMA) certification, the outlook is even rosier: According to the 2016 IMA Global Salary Survey, CMAs worldwide earn 50% percent more in median base salary and compensation than non-CMAs.*

 The master’s in management accounting curriculum will provide you with the skill set required to help an organization succeed.
 You’ll examine managerial theory and best practices, and learn to apply these concepts in decision-making and critical analysis.
 SNHU’s graduate degree curriculum prepares graduates for the academic qualifications needed to become a Certified Management Accountant, a unique offering among most accounting programs.